mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-tekton/_index.md

 ### 3.2 Tekton Pipelines

-Each activity needed for management of Mendix for Private Cloud environments and apps is mapped to a Tekton **pipeline**.
-These pipelines are run when a **trigger** condition is met.
+Each activity needed for management of Mendix for Private Cloud environments and apps is mapped to a Tekton pipeline.
+These pipelines are run when a trigger condition is met.
 Each pipeline needs its own trigger and cannot automatically run subsequent pipelines.

-A **pipeline** is a collection of **tasks** in order.
+A *pipeline* is a collection of tasks in order.
 Tekton creates tasks in a number of Kubernetes pods and ensures that each pod successfully completes its task.

-A **task** is a collection of **steps** in order.
+A *task* is a collection of steps in order.
 Tekton runs a task in the form of a Kubernetes pod, where each step becomes a running container in the pod.
 This design allows you to set up a shared environment for a number of related steps.
 For example, you may mount a Kubernetes volume in a task; this will be accessible from each step of the task.

 A *step* is an operation in a CI/CD workflow.
 Tekton performs each step as a running container in the task pod.